Gift Certificates Available. SHOP NOW!

 PhD, University of Florida, Sociology

 I have played piano since about age 4, starting lessons at 5 and studying privately for about 8-9 years before college.
 I did not major in music in college, but I continued to play and occasionally teach piano and guitar.
 After a career as a university professor, I have moved toward my love of music by playing and teaching, mainly piano but also beginning guitar.
-I have taught for about 9-10 years total, for a music store and in my home.
-I have recently moved to Kyle, where I now have a group of 14 students.
-I love to help students develop their musical abilities and love of music, partly be choosing music that fits the student's interests.
+I have taught for about 10 years total, for a music business and in my home.
+I also have been a music director of a church, where I performed classical music, hymns, and choir music for several years.
+I moved to Kyle in 2017, where I had a group of 14-16 students until the Covid-19 pandemic shut down my studio.
+I am now wanted to start teaching again, while being careful to maintain a healthy climate in the studio (requiring masks during high-risk times, for example).
+I love to help students develop their musical abilities and love of music, partly by choosing music that fits the student's interests.
 I have never had a student quit due to not being satisfied with my lessons.

 I raised a son who is now a classical pianist by profession, helping with his education and observing his teachers.
 I have mainly taught early-level piano students in the lower grades in school, but I have some adult intermediate level and beginner students and a few teens.

 In guitar, I mainly teach beginning level, consisting largely of chords, accompanying singing, and some tab reading.
+I do the same with ukulele, which is much easier for younger students to handle, and it is a step toward guitar if they wish.
 I have performed as a singer with guitar, mainly folk music, and that is what I like to teach.
-But my main instrument is piano.
+But my main instrument is piano, where I teach classical, pop, and a variety of styles.

 Although I have been involved in studying and performing music since an early age, I did not teach music much until I retired from my career as a university professor.
-Since then I have taught for about 5-6 years total, both beginning guitar and piano (beginning through intermediate), first for a music store and later in my home.
-I have recently moved to Kyle, where I am beginning to develop my teaching studio.
+Since then I have taught for about 10 years total, beginning guitar, ukulele, and piano (beginning through intermediate), first for a music store and later in my home.
+I have recently moved to Kyle, where I developed my teaching studio, but the Covid pandemic led to my stopping teaching for some time.
+I am now considering starting back, with some precautions to keep all of us safe.

-For piano: I usually start with Piano Adventures method books, which I supplement with pieces that pique the student's interest.
+For piano: I usually start with Piano Safari method books, which I supplement with pieces that pique the student's interest.
+I love this series for young students because it combines rote with note-learning.
+In this method, the student immediately is playing all over the keyboard and has fun learning.
 I have a large library of music books, from which I can select pieces that fit the needs of the student.
 I especially like to introduce familiar tunes as early as possible, which usually motivates the student.
 At the appropriate point, I start introducing repertoire from the classical tradition, but I will also use pop and folk music where it is desired.

-For adult beginners, I would use Hal Leonard Adult Piano Lessons.
+For adult beginners, I use Hal Leonard Adult Piano Lessons, but I supplement this with selections that fit the student's interests and level.

 I like to get to know my students so that I can tailor the lessons and materials to their own interests.
 We have a mostly informal interaction, but I point out ways to improve playing at each lesson.
 I enjoy watching a student make progress and help celebrate when a particular goal is reached (such as the completion of a lesson book or the mastering of an important piece).
 Generally my lessons are enjoyable for both of us, and I strive to use praise more than criticism.
+I also use hands-on demonstrations, rather than just verbal instruction.
 So far I have had success in creating a positive, friendly relationship to my students.

 She does great with my son!